Saturday, 13 September 2014

 But in the five days since the unblocking of my card, I have resumed normal life, am well relaxed in the sunshine, and am beginning to lay my plans.
 The obvious solution now is to sell my Portuguese house, the last of the three properties I have owned.
 A pity perhaps, but do I really care?
 There are seven trees in my back garden (and a eighth, dead one), and the jacaranda has never fully bloomed for me.
 But the lemon tree has spiced my drinks in winter, the oleanders have bloomed pink and white, and the red rose spread most wildly.
 And one of my trees is something like a peach tree, and if I am very careful and do not travel much more (although I plan a further, brief trip to England), I might still be here when the delicate pink buds appear in February.

-Today is 13th September 2014, the twelfth anniversary of my mother's death, an anniversary I sometimes forget but which today I remember.
-It is an overcast afternoon, and I have come on the bus to Tavira, a beautiful town with a fine river and not a single distinguished building, and the people here are as stony-faced as ever, and I feel depressed.
-But I am sitting in the library computer area writing this post now, and the place is quiet and lavish, and the bus will run home on time.
+Today is 13th September 2014, the twelfth anniversary of my mother's death, an anniversary I sometimes forget but today I remember.
+It is an overcast afternoon, and I have come on the bus to Tavira, a beautiful town with a fine river and not a single distinguished building, and the people are as stony-faced as ever, and I feel depressed.
+But I am sitting in the library computer area writing this post, and the place is quiet and lavish, and the bus will run home on time.

 I was in my London flat for three decades, and then I sold it to escape my enormous debts.
 But I have been frugal in making the money last for five years of intermittent travel through nineteen countries, interspersed with stays at my Portuguese house.
 It has been a good time, although empty, because I did not make a single new friend.
 But I have enjoyed the fact that my view of life has had to become darker.